MaxwellKJr/nyalis-clothing/README.md

 It:
   - Heavily uses Flexbox and CSS Grid
-  - No Bootstrap, Materialize or any other CSS Frameworks/Libraries were uses
+  - No Bootstrap, Materialize or any other CSS Frameworks/Libraries were used

 ![Cards](https://www.udrop.com/file/dndR/flossys2.png)

-The Backend doesn't work unfortunately.
+The initial plan was to connect it to a backend with Axios but it doesn't work unfortunately.
 Feel free to continue where I have stopped.
 Happy coding!

 ![Contact Section](https://www.udrop.com/file/dndS/flossys1.png)